GlamourPolaris/js-client-sdk/README.md

 ## storeData

-sends data from wallet along with note.

-This function returns a **Transaction** object in case of successful promise resolved..
+Use this function to store data on a wallet

+**Input Parameters**

+fromAccount - From Wallet

+toWalletId  - To wallet

+note - description for the transaction

+**Ouput**

+Transaction --if successful.
+Error otherwise

 ```
 jsClientSdk.storeData(fromAccount, data, note)
 ```
 ## checkTransactionStatus

-This function can be used to check status of the transaction as uniquely identified by its hash.
+Use this function to check the status of the transaction that has been placed earlier.
- This function returns a **TransactionDetail** object.

- Transaction will take some time to add it in to the blockchain, so we can call the checkTransactionStatus api after 3 sec .
+*Note* Transaction status will be available only after the transaction is processed.
+Please provide at least 3 seconds time for the transaction to process.
+You can check status multiple times.

+**Input Parameters**

+hash - Hash of the transaction that was placed earlier

+**Ouput**

+TransactionDetails  -- Details of the transaction which has the status field.

 ```
 jsClientSdk.checkTransactionStatus(hash)